mirochaj/ares/doc/params_control.rst

 Starting and stopping calculations
 ----------------------------------
 ``initial_redshift``
-    Initial redshift of calculation.
+    Initial redshift of calculation, i.e., the redshift at which we switch from cosmological initial conditions to the *ares* solver.

-    Default: 50
+    Default: 60

 ``final_redshift``
     Calculation stops at this redshift.